Kálmán Tihanyi: Early life, WW1 and education

-Born in Üzbég, Kingdom of Hungary (now Zbehy, Slovakia), after graduating from the local elementary school, Tihanyi's parents enrolled him in the Vocational School of Electrical Engineering in Pozsony (now Bratislava).
+Born in Üzbég, Kingdom of Hungary (now Zbehy, Slovakia), Tihanyi's parents enrolled him in the Vocational School of Electrical Engineering in Pozsony (now Bratislava).
 While a student there he filed his first patent application with the Hungarian Patent Office in 1913, at the age of sixteen.
-The title of the patent was, "Pocket device for light handling of photographic plates".
 The first contract of his life was signed with a Viennese company, which purchased his equipment for the central, wireless switching on and off of road lights.

-At that time, he continued his high school studies in Vác, he graduated here as well, and the following year, in 1916, he entered the Hungarian Royal Army as a volunteer.
-As an officer candidate for the 4th Army Artillery Regiment he handled cannons on the eastern front and was then transferred to Transylvania, where he took part in the battles at one of the most important crossings in the Eastern Carpathians, the Ojtozi Strait.
-He was awarded a bronze medal of valor and promoted to the rank of lieutenant.
-Soon after he was transferred to one of the most important military ports of the Austro-Hungarian Monarchy in Pula, where he no longer served as a soldier in a combat unit, but as a radio engineer, and for the first time in his life he came in contact with military technical developments.
-He designed a remotely controlled igniter for timing and detonating underwater shafts, and his land mine was credited as a distinguished military invention.
+After graduating from high school, he entered the Hungarian Royal Army as a volunteer in 1916.
+Eventually, he was transferred to a non-combat unit where he was able to gain experience as a radio engineer which he would utilize later in his life.